andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 The process to rebook was startlingly smooth; when I arrived at the counter I thought it would be anything but.
-As I ascended the escalator to the departures gallery I was confronted with the maelstrom of humanity that tends to agglomerate at the transportation chokepoints of our global economy.
+Ascending the escalator to the departures gallery I'm confronted with the typical roiling swarm of humanity that agglomerates at transportation chokepoints in our global economy.
 Lines snaking, nerves fraying, masses huddling.
-I wove my way through crowds whose faces have been locked in a state of anguish so long they've acquired an air of acceptance. *I live at this airport now* energy is a real buzzkill.
+I wove my way through crowds whose faces have been locked in a state of anguish so thoroughly complete that they've acquired an air of acceptance. *I live at this airport now* energy is a real buzzkill.

-So my disposition was was already bleak as I perambulated upon a SAS customer service booth thronged with a horde of frazzled travelers.
-As I hesitantly approached the scrum, my advanced height afforded a favorable vantage from which to observe the locus of the collective's attention.
-A stylized aluminum monolith brandished with the italic uppercase blue
+So my disposition is already bleak as I perambulate upon a SAS customer service booth thronged with a horde of frazzled travelers.
+As I hesitantly approach the scrum my advanced height affords a favorable vantage from which to observe the locus of the collective's attention: a stylized aluminum monolith brandished with the italic uppercase blue
 <span style="color:#2B3087; font-style:italic; font-weight:bold;">SAS</span>
-logo bolstered a Microsoft Surface tablet in the middle stages of a hard reset.
+logo shouldering a Microsoft Surface tablet in the middle stages of a hard reset.

 Beside the apparatus stood a SAS customer service representative in a smart, light blue skirt suit with a tight ponytail and strained smile that suggests,